soxueren/atsd/api/sql/examples/select-atsd_series.md

 Querying `atsd_series` table provides an alternative syntax to specify metric name in the `WHERE` clause instead of the `FROM` query.

-At least one metric must be specified in `atsd_series` query.
+At least one metric condition must be present and applicable in `atsd_series` query.
 Metric names are case-insensitive.

 The following queries are equivalent: